 securityboulevard.com

 Security Boulevard is the hub of the Security Bloggers Network, an aggregator that pulls posts from approved vendor and practitioner blogs.
-Once accepted, your existing blog content surfaces automatically to a practitioner audience every time you publish.
-There is no per-post fee and no editorial submission process once you are in.
+Once accepted, every post you publish surfaces automatically to a practitioner audience via RSS.
+No per-post fee, no recurring submission work.

 02Hacker Noon